CaptainChicky/Setting-PowerShell-Execution-Level/README.md

 PLEASE DO NOTE that if you ever set the policy back to Restricted(or perhaps AllSigned), then you would have to use the batch script, or manally change the execution policy via PowerShell with administrator privelleges again.

-Made by Captain Chicky 2020
-;-; please at least credit me on this on something i spent 2 hours creating this useless script ;-;